 What is veganism and why should I care about veganism?

 Usually, when people hear the word vegan, they think of a diet, but being vegan is more than just what you eat.
 We see veganism as a philosophy of justice and peace; the recognition and respect of the basic moral right of nonhuman animals not to be used as property because they are sentient beings who have moral value and a peace movement that opposes violence against all sentient beings.
 Vegans reject using nonhuman animals for food, clothing, entertainment, or any other purpose, to the extent practicable because these actions violate their fundamental right of not being property.
-Speciesism on the other hand is injustice for nonhuman animals and humans’ discriminatory behavior towards them because they are a different species.
+Speciesism on the other hand is injustice for nonhuman animals and our discriminatory behavior towards them because they are a different species.
 GFS believes that if you accept it's wrong to cause harm and death to nonhuman animals without a good reason, then you already believe in going vegan.

 How does believing it’s wrong to cause harm and death to nonhumans without a good reason mean I already believe in going vegan?